FALL 2023 ENROLLMENT NOW CLOSED

 Punctuality & Classroom Etiquette

-In order to maintain an atmosphere that students can thrive in, students are asked to follow a few basic ground rules for the classroom and theater.
+In order to maintain an atmosphere in which students can thrive, students are asked to follow a few basic ground rules for the classroom and theater.
 Students must arrive prepared, properly dressed, and on time for all classes and rehearsals so as not to disrupt the entire group.
 Tardiness will be noted in the attendance book, and students who arrive late for class or rehearsal will receive a verbal warning the first time.
 Subsequent late arrivals without an acceptable excuse will result in a student being asked to observe rather than participate.
 Repeated and ongoing tardiness may result in the loss of performance roles and/or being excused from the school.

 Parents of younger students can help by making sure your child uses the restroom before class as it is very disruptive if they have to leave during class.
 Students are requested to keep conversation during class to an absolute minimum.
 Cell phones are to be turned off before every class or rehearsal.
 No gum is allowed in the building.
 No food or drink besides water is permitted in the studios.
 Students are expected to show respect to the teachers and staff, the studio, to each other, and to approach their work with integrity, passion, and a positive attitude.

 A neat and tidy appearance is a necessary element of the graceful discipline of ballet.

 Pre-Ballet and Dance With Me students with long hair should wear their hair pulled back in a secure ponytail.
 If they have short hair, it must be pulled away from the face.
-Please leave unnecessary hair accessories at home as they only cause distraction.
+Please leave unnecessary hair accessories at home, as they only cause distractions.